 Ever since finishing my studies thirty years ago, I’ve made a living with books.
 I edit them, translate them, and have written a few myself.
 Reading and writing shape my life; the rest of my time I devote to photography.

-What career experience do you have in your field of consultation?
+What professional experience do you have in your field of consultation?

 As both an author and a freelance translator and editor, I am familiar with the publishing industry from various angles, including from behind the scenes.
 I’ve taught the tools of the trade in seminars and workshops for many years, as well as the practical aspects of literary writing – for instance, how to put together a proposal, reach out to agencies and publishers, and organize readings.